 Planning Your Fly Fishing Trip to the Flathead River

 When it comes to fly fishing North Fork and Middle Fork Flathead River, timing is everything.
 The best time of year to plan your trip is from late June through September, when the weather is warm and the river flows are optimal for fishing.
+“Anglers who want to go deeper into the Bob Marshall should look at the South Fork Flathead River — it’s the most remote float in the system and worth its own dedicated trip.”

 As an added side note, I have floated the Flathead River Below Kerr Dam.
 From the Kerr Dam to Buffalo Rapids holds some beautiful West Slope Cutthroat.
 On the right day you can sit for hours watching heads rise.
 Below Buffalo Rapids is phenomenal Smallmouth Bass Fly Fishing with the state record coming from this stretch of the Flathead River.
 You on the Flathead Indian Reservation here and need a special Tribal License to fish here.